bharatreddypothireddy/librarymanagementsystem/readme.txt

 Instructions to execute(MacOS) :

-1. Extract the .zip file to a desired location.
+1. Download or pull the files to your desired location.

 2. Start the MySQL server.